 Applications for grants awarded by other Max Planck institutes cannot be accepted here!

-Applications for a Max Planck Fellowship in 2021 in the research area of Professor Anne Peters may be submitted via the online application portal from 01 June 2020 on.
-Deadline is 31 July 2020.
-(The relevant link will be announced here after activation).
+Applications for a Max Planck Fellowship in 2024 in the research area of Professor Anne Peters could be submitted via the online application portal from 01 June 2023.
+Deadline was 31 July 2023.

 Things to know about Institute grants